Developing Solutions for Developing Countries Product Development Competition

 Teams for this competition should have at least one Institute of Food Technologists student member at the time of submission.
 All team members must be students enrolled in the fall semester of the competition year.
 There may be only five submissions from each institution.
 Complete eligibility details are included in the competition guidelines document.

-• Is your product for a developing country?
-Raw materials from which the product is made must be native to a developing country, refer to this broad list of potential developing countries.
+• Is your food packaging designed for a developing country?
+Raw materials from which the product is made must be native and locally sourced to a developing country, and the packaging should be tailored to the needs of a specific developing country.

 Submit Your Application